OVERVIEW

 Medical scheme benefits.
 Excellent progress has been made with the Government Employee Medical Scheme (GEMS) that covers 90% of HCWs who have made depression one of their prescribed minimum benefits and incorporated mental health into their value-based care team benefit package currently being rolled out across the country that promoted outcome-based care by multidisciplinary teams.

 The Masiviwe website (www.masiviwe.org.za) provides it visitors with a plethora of MH resources, including information on understanding MH, managing emotions, HCW resources, repository of MH content developed, get help features, and so much more.
-The site has seen more than 18 000 visits to date.
+The site has seen more than 23 000 visits by October 2024.

 TECHNOLOGY